SaradhaP6/Cryptis/README.md

 You will need a basic Python environment with libraries such as random and pygame installed to run this code.

 ## Support
-If you encounter problems, feel free to contact Saradha PERIATAMBY at periatamby@et.esiea.fr.
+If you encounter problems, feel free to contact me.

 ## Roadmap
 v1.0.0: Basic and simpler version of the game